maurerv/AlphaPulldown/manuals/AlphaPulldown_manual.md

 The original AlphaFold-Multimer end-to-end protein complex prediction pipeline may be split into two main steps:

-1) **Features generation** At this step for every protein queried protein sequence Alphafold predicts
+1) **Features and MSA**: At this step for every queried protein sequence AlphaFold searches for preinstalled databases using HMMER and calculates multiple sequence alignment for all finden homologues.
+Additionally, AlphaFold searches for homolog structures that will be used as templates for features generation.
+This step requires only CPU to run.

+2) **Structuer prediciton**: TBD

 installation [link]